Carex vixdentata

 Carex vixdentata is a tussock-forming species of perennial sedge in the family Cyperaceae.
 It is native to parts of South America.

 Description

-Carex vixdentata is a grass-like, clump-forming plant, with stems that reach from 10 to 60 cm.
-Basal sheaths are reddish in colour and fibrous in consistency.
-Leaves are 3 mm. wide, with a proximal bract of 10 to15 cm.
-The inflorescence takes the form of several spikes, both male and female.
+Carex vixdentata is a grass-like, clump-forming plant, with stems reaching 10 to 60 cm.
+Its basal sheaths are reddish in color and fibrous in texture.
+The leaves are 3 mm wide, accompanied by a proximal bract measuring 10 to 15 cm.
+The inflorescence consists of several spikes, including both male and female.

 Distribution and habitat

 This species is endemic to E. Paraguay, NE. and S. Central Argentina, and Uruguay.It favours muddy, and sometimes sandy soil along the coast, and also occasionally inland.